 The price isn't bad, either, although there's no spark shield and that grill may make it quite difficult to introduce your own.

-- Read our Bali Outdoors Wood Burner review
+- Read our full Bali Outdoors Wood Burner review

 While its stainless steel look is either likely to suit your patio or stand out like a sore thumb, Solo Stove's largest fire pit is capable of creating some truly huge flames, employing a furnace-like airflow system that drags air in under the fire as well as pulling it in around the top ring, reigniting smoke for a double burn.